Niveamans/.github/profile/README.md

 # Welcome to our Organization!
-We are a healthcare technology company focused on improving patient outcomes and healthcare delivery through innovative software solutions.
+We are a healthcare technology organization focused on improving patient outcomes and healthcare delivery through innovative software solutions.
 Our open-source repositories are dedicated to making healthcare data more accessible, secure, and interoperable.

 # Repositories